 3. Investment recommendations must be approved by the Mayor and Aldermen in accordance with the final Budget and if approved, contracts for services will be executed with selected providers.

 Technical Resource Center

 In addition to producing and presenting cultural opportunities, the Department of Cultural Resources serves as a resource center providing technical assistance to cultural organizations, program information and marketing services, a cultural calendar, grant writing, and funding workshops.

-All applicants will be required to attend an ACE workshop.
+All applicants are highly recommended to attend an ACE workshop.

 In-person workshops have ended.
 If you were unable to attend a workshop, a recorded session is available below.